hellenike/textbook/docs/topics/principal-parts/index.md

 #### Endings

-Since all the forms are first-person singular, the ending reflects that person-number.
+Since all the forms are first person singular, the ending reflects that person and number.
 The ending will indicate which conjugation the verb belongs to.
-In the first principal part, the endings -ω and -ομαι indicate the *thematic* conjugation, while the endings -μι and -μαι (with some letter other than omicron before it) indicate the *athematic* conjugation.
+In the first principal part, the endings -ω and -ομαι indicate the **thematic** conjugation, while the endings -μι and -μαι (with some letter other than omicron before it) indicate the **athematic** conjugation.

-For those principal parts that could be either active or middle (that is, the 1st, 2nd, 3rd prinicpal parts), the ending will also indicate the voice: -ω or -μι (1st and 2nd principal parts), and -ον or -α (3rd) are active, while -μαι (1st and 2nd) and -μην (3rd) are middle.
+For those principal parts that could be either active or middle (that is, the first, second, thirrd prinicpal parts), the ending will also indicate the voice: -ω or -μι (first and second principal parts), and -ον or -α (third principal part) are active, while -μαι (first and second) and -μην (third) are middle.

-For the 4th principal part, which is always active, you can expect the ending -α.
+The fourth principal part is always active; you can expect the ending -α.
-For the 5th, which is always middle/passive, the endings is -μαι.
+The fifth principal part is always middle or passive; its ending is -μαι.
-And the 6th principal part, which is always passive, will end in -ην.
+The sixth principal part is always passive, and will end in -ην.

 #### Prefixes

-For the 3rd and 6th principal parts, which are aorist (a secondary tense) you will see an *augment* prefixed to the verbal stem.
+For the third and sixth principal parts, which are aorist (a secondary tense) you will see an **augment** prefixed to the verbal stem.
 The augment is an indication of a secondary tense in the indicative mood (all principal parts are in the indicative mood).
 The augment may appear as the addition of an ἐ- before a stem that begins with a consonant, or it may appear as the lengthening of the initial vowel if the stem begins with a vowel.

-For the 4th and 5th principal parts, which are in the perfect tense, the stem will show *reduplication* as a sign of the perfect tense.
+For the fourth and fifth principal parts, which are in the perfect tense, the stem will show **reduplication** as a sign of the perfect tense.
 The reduplication may appear as a repetition of the initial consonant of the verb stem.
 If the initial consonant is aspirated (θ, φ, χ), the reduplication is the corresponding non-aspirated consonant (τ, π, κ, respectively).
 If the stem starts with multiple consonants, the reduplication will be simply ἐ-.
 If the stem starts with a vowel, the reduplication will appear as a lengthened vowel.

 #### Stem changes

-As in English, very common verbs show greater changes to the verb stem in different principal parts.
+As in English, very common verbs show more variety or irregularity in the verb stems of different principal parts.
 Compare ἔρχομαι (present) and ἦλθον (aorist) with "go" (present) and "went" (past) in English.

 Some changes to verb stems appear with many more regular verbs:

-- A sigma may be added to the present stem for the future and/or aorist active stem (2nd and 3rd principal parts, e.g., κελεύω, κελεύσω, ἐκέλευσα),
+- The future and/or aorist active stem (second and third principal parts) are often equivalent to adding a sigma to the first principal part stem, e.g., κελεύω, κελεύσω, ἐκέλευσα.
-- A kappa may be part of the stem in the perfect active (4th principal part, e.g., κεκέλευκα).
+- A kappa is often part of the stem in the perfect active (fourth principal part), e.g., κεκέλευκα.
-- The 6th principal part may have a theta at the end of its stem, e.g. ἐδυνήθην
+- The sixth principal part may have a theta at the end of its stem, e.g. ἐδυνήθην.